JacekWozniak12/ChordGenerator/README.md

 All rights of quoted sources in part *Used Materials* are in hold of their respective owners.

 ## Description
+Chord Generator is simple program written in C# and Windows Presentation Forms.
+It lets an user create chords from a text formatted by custom syntax standards, which is written below.
+Created chords will be displayed as img and be avalaible to play with Midi synthesizer.

 ## Features
 * Custom syntax for Chords